 |Undergraduate women who are members of a sorority||N/A|

 Campus Info & Services

 University of California--Davis offers a number of student services including nonremedial tutoring, women's center, placement service, day care, health service, and health insurance.
 University of California--Davis also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
-Alcohol is permitted for students of legal age at University of California--Davis.
+Alcohol is not permitted for students of legal age at University of California--Davis.